Jeanne Mammen

-Jeanne Mammen (21 November 1890 – 22 April 1976) was a German painter and illustrator of the Weimar period.
-Her work is associated with the New Objectivity and Symbolism movements.
-She is best known for her depictions of strong, sensual women and Berlin city life.
+Jeanne Mammen (21 November 1890 – 22 April 1976) was a German painter, illustrator, and printmaker.
+Her work is associated with the New Objectivity, Symbolism, and Cubism movements.
+She is best known for her depictions of queer women and Berlin city life during the Weimar period.

-Life and career
+Biography

+Early life

 Jeanne Mammen was born in Berlin, the daughter of a successful German merchant.
 She and her family moved to Paris when she was five years old.
-She studied art in Paris, Brussels and Rome from 1906-1911.
+She started her studies at Académie Julian, one of few art schools at the time that taught women with the same rigor as men.
+When her family relocated to Brussels, she studied at The Royal Academy of Fine Arts in 1908.
 Her early work, influenced by Symbolism, Art Nouveau, and the Decadent movement, was exhibited in Brussels and Paris in 1912 and 1913.

 In 1916 Mammen and her family fled Paris to avoid internment during World War I. While her parents moved to Amsterdam, Mammen chose instead to return to Berlin.
 She was now financially on her own for the first time, as the French government had confiscated all of her family's property.
 For several years Mammen struggled to make ends meet, taking any work she could find, and spending time with people from different class backgrounds.
 These experiences and newfound sympathies are reflected in her artwork from the period.

+Weimar Period

 In time Mammen was able to find work as a commercial artist, producing fashion plates, movie posters, and caricatures for satirical journals such as Simplicissimus, Ulk, and Jugend.
 In the mid-1920s she became known for her illustrations evoking the urban atmosphere of Berlin.
 Much of her artwork depicted women.
 These women subjects often included haughty socialites, fashionable middle-class shop girls, street singers, and prostitutes.
 Her drawings were often compared to those of George Grosz and Otto Dix.
 Throughout the late 1920s and early 1930s she worked mainly in pencil with watercolor washes, and in pen and ink.

 In 1921, Mammen moved into an apartment with her sister in Berlin.
 This apartment was a former photographer's studio which she lived in until her death.
-Aside from Art throughout her life Mammen also was interested in science.
+Aside from art throughout her life Mammen also was interested in science.
 She was close friends with Max Delbrück who left Europe and took some of her artwork with him and exhibited them in California.
 In addition to bringing these art works to be exhibited he also sent Mammen care packages from the United States with art supplies.

 In 1930 she had a major exhibition in the Fritz Gurlitt gallery.
-Over the next two years, at Gurlitt's suggestion, she created one of her most important works: a series of eight lithographs illustrating Les Chansons de Bilitis, a collection of lesbian love poems by Pierre Louÿs.
+Over the next two years, at Gurlitt's suggestion, she created a series of eight lithographs illustrating Les Chansons de Bilitis, a collection of lesbian love poems by Pierre Louÿs.